 2. Don’t reinvent the wheel

 It’s very satisfying to build your own planning spreadsheet from the ground up.
 But that can take a lot of time.
 There are plenty of sources of inspiration on the web.
-Just in Google for what you need and you’re likely to find some ready-built components that will save you time.
+Just search in Google for what you need and you’re likely to find some ready-built components that will save you time.
 We recommend the Excel Forum and Call Centre Helper.
 We’ll introduce some sources you can trust in the following sections.

 3. Download the Ultimate Guide to Forecasting